Hatsunmikk/PortfolioWebsite/README.md

 Debosmita Banerjee – Developer Portfolio Website

-This repository contains my personal portfolio website, built to showcase my work, skills, projects, education, and contact information.
+This repository contains my personal portfolio website, built to showcase my work, skills, projects and contact information.
 The site is fully responsive, includes light/dark mode, and features a custom backend email handler for the contact form.